Distributional Principal Autoencoders: Empirical results

 In Table~\ref{tab:knn}, we report for the single cell data sets the k-nearest neighbour accuracy of classifying the cell type based on the 2D embeddings.
 We use five neighbours throughout.
-For all eight data sets, DPA always stands out with the highest or second highest accuracy, suggesting that the 2D DPA embeddings preserve the local structure of high-dimensional gene expressions well.
-Among previous methods, AE and WAE are the most competitive ones, though often inferior to DPA.
+For all eight data sets, DPA achieves the highest or second-highest accuracy, indicating that the 2D DPA embeddings preserve the local structure of high-dimensional gene expressions.
+Among existing methods, AE and WAE are the closest competitors but typically fall short of DPA.
 Note that t-SNE and UMAP do not produce an explicit mapping to the low-dimensional latent space and can hence not be evaluated on new test data.
 For evaluation, we need to run them on test data and hence exclude them in the ranking in Table~\ref{tab:knn}.
-Despite this, the k-NN accuracy of DPA is often not too far those of t-SNE and UMAP, and sometimes even better, e.g.\ on \textsc{sc1}, \textsc{sc6}, and \textsc{sc7}.
+Despite this, the k-NN accuracy of DPA is often close to those of t-SNE and UMAP, and sometimes even better, e.g.\ on \textsc{sc1}, \textsc{sc6}, and \textsc{sc7}.